revaturelabs/interviewquestions/SQL-IS/SQL_Interview_Ques.md

 <details><summary> <b>Show Answer</b> </summary>

 > BLOB is a sub-type of string datatype in SQL and is stands for binary large object.
-It is used to large amount of data like documents, images, etc.
+It is used to large amount of data like documents, images, etc. They are of three types:
+> - TINYBLOB
+> - MEDIUMBLOB
+> - LONGBLOB

 </details>